TanmoyTheBoT/dev/_posts/2024-10-27-contemporary-abstract-algebra-chapter-1.md

 #### Associativity in $D_4$

-Since the operations in $D_4$ are based on **function composition**—and function composition is inherently associative—we don’t need to verify each combination.
+Since the operations in $D_4$ are based on **function composition**—and function composition is inherently associative—we don't need to verify each combination.
 However, understanding that associativity is maintained through function composition is fundamental because all group operations rely on this property.
 Associativity in $D_4$ ensures that sequences of motions can be composed without concern for grouping, making calculations within the group straightforward.

 ### 4. Generalizing to Dihedral Groups $D_n$